 The Prudential Code recommends that the main Treasury Management reports are presented for scrutiny by Audit Committee in advance of consideration by Council.
-This report was presented to Audit Committee on 7 December 2021 for consideration prior to being presented to this meeting of Council on 14 December 2021, with the report approved by Audit Committee as presented.
+This report is being presented to Audit Committee on 7 December 2021 for consideration prior to being presented to Council on 14 December 2021.
+Any revisions arising from Audit Committee consideration of the report on 7 December 2021 will be incorporated into the final version of the report to Council on 14 December 2021.